-The Agape Center was established as a Christian based non-profit 501C3 Texas corporation in response to the heartbreaking and overwhelming number of calls and emails we have been receiving.
+The Agape Center was established as a Christian based non-profit 501C3 Texas corporation in response to the heartbreaking and overwhelming number of calls and emails we have been receiving in our private practice.
 The Center will provide services to as many as possible in the Guadalupe County area.
 There are many people experiencing personal crisis, mental health issues and substance abuse.
 Our community needs each other: volunteer, offer support and most importantly reach out when YOU are in need.

 Our focus is to help individuals heal, energize, and become aware of their inner strengths.
 We achieve this by providing a neutral safe space, listening to your concerns, and customizing a plan of action for your recovery.

-The Mobile Crisis Team (MCT) assists those in the Guadalupe County area who are experiencing a personal or family crisis.
+The Mobile Crisis Team (MCT) are Certified Trauma Professionals (CTP) that will be dispatched to assists those in the Guadalupe County area who are experiencing a personal or family crisis.

 If you think a friend or family member is considering suicide, you might be afraid to bring up the subject.
 Don’t be afraid!
 Talking openly about suicidal thoughts and feelings can save a life.
 Talking about suicide won’t give the person ideas about death.
 The opposite is true — bringing up the subject of suicide and discussing it openly is one of the most helpful things you can do.

-Our intensive outpatient programs provide structure and support that help you create a sober routine, make changes in your thoughts and behaviors, and establish a support network—critical components of long-term recovery.
+Our Intensive Programs provide structure and support that help you create a sober routine, make changes in your thoughts and behaviors, and establish a support network—critical components of long-term recovery.
 Outpatient treatment for drugs and alcohol is ideal if you are already on your recovery journey and ready to return to work, school or other responsibilities and need help with this transition.

 First Responders are the frontline soldiers in daily conflicts, incidents, accidents and violence.
 While often under-appreciated, these men and women help make our communities stronger and safer every day.
 Mindfulness-Based Cognitive Therapy (MBCT) will be used for those who suffer repeated bouts of depression and chronic unhappiness.